It’s All About Soul

 My uncle, Jürgen Olaf Hudtwalcker, using only his middle name, Olaf, was born in Hamburg on 12 September 1915, as the youngest of three brothers, and died in Barcelona on 23 April 1984.

 The three boys, Dierk, Charly and Olaf grew up together in a big house.
 There was a garden where the boys used to play, and the big house was full of strange paintings made by equally strange artists.
 Their father left early in the morning and returned late in the afternoon.
 Unknown to the family of five, dark clouds were gathering over the river Elbe.
 In 1928, the year Olaf turned 13, their mother, Sigrid, died.
 She came from a country far away up north, a country the young boys had never visited, but only heard about.
 For some time, she’d been slowly withering away.
-Again the doctors were called in, again the stale air in waiting rooms of the specialists, again the long days of uncertainty.
-However, this time the doctors mentioned no therapies.
+Again the doctors called in, again the stale air in waiting rooms of the specialists, again the long days of uncertainty.
+However, this time the doctors suggested no cures and mentioned no therapies.
 The brain cancer was incurable.

 They buried her early in the spring at the family grave at Ohlsdorf cemetery.
-The three boys standing respectfully a few feet behind their tight-lipped father.
+The three boys respectfully a few feet behind their tight-lipped father.
 Afterwards the big house felt empty.
 Sounds were swallowed up by the wallpaper.
 The garden still there, of course, the old trees too, but the shadows in the corners had grown and their father’s face was pale with worry and sorrow.

 The two younger brothers had always admired Dierk.
 He was great fun to be around.
 Sporty, witty and energetic, Dierk had been the undisputed choice to lead the family business into the next generation.
 But the reports from Argentina were grave.
 Soon thereafter Dierk barely managed the journey to a sanatorium in Arosa, Switzerland, where he died in 1931.